 The biggest difference between the 42mm and 46mm, besides the physical size and make, is the battery capacity.
 The 46mm version of the Apex lasts longer in all aspects of use, including GPS enabled workouts or in smartwatch mode.

-Coros Apex’s battery is quite the gamechanger; I went a full 21 days without a single charge with all day wrist heart rate turned on and smart notifications enabled.
+Coros Apex’s battery is quite the gamechanger; I went a full 21 days on a single charge with all day wrist heart rate turned on and smart notifications enabled.
 Furthermore, I also clocked these workouts over the 21 days: